 - The platform gives you the advantages of traditional forms but while giving your clients the flexibility to fill out the form over multiple sessions.
 With an auto-save feature built into the forms, all information is saved and your clients can always click back into the form later on and pick up where they left off last.

 - The platform removes the need for you to manually manage your own checklist with built-in checklists.
 You can view a checklist of which files clients have sent in, and which are still outstanding.
+Your clients can easily see your requested files and see their upload progress.

 - Content Snare saves you on the time you would take to manually send out follow-up or reminder emails to clients.
 The tool will send out automatic reminder emails to your clients when you set up defined periods of time for them to go out.